-To identify your true sources of stress, look closely at your habits, attitude, and excuses:
+To identify what's really stressing you out, look closely at your habits, attitude, and excuses:

 Until you accept responsibility for the role you play in creating or maintaining it, your stress level will remain outside your control.